viz-cx/viz-dice-bot/README.md

 - `MONGO` — URL of the mongo database
 - `ACCOUNT` — Account in VIZ blockchain
 - `WIF` — Private active key for account
-- `PERCENT` — Energy percent for one game
+- `MINUTES` — Wait before next game

 Also, please, consider looking at `.env.sample`.